spragaa/silence/README.md

     \dt - list db realations
     SELECT * FROM USERS;

+## what to do:
+1. go through commit 8da7e24935c59c4887ac9254a91b7d2e13235537
+2. fix all small inaccuracies
+3. finish CRUD for user and message
+4. rename what needs to be renamed

 ## next steps:
 1. implement request structure
 ~~2. add password and authorization~~